Alkr04/Albin-Kron-Portfolio/Shellscape/README.md

 </details>

-One problem whit it is that every ting is not centralized to those scripts.
-Several important parts of the attacks are in a seperate script.
-Some are there becos we did not originaly plan on having multeple phases and whuld have ben a significant amount of work to find all references to it and change them.
-Others are there becose they were suposed to be used by all bosses.
+One problem with it is that everything is not centralized to those scripts.
+Several important parts of the attacks are in a separate script.The reason is becos we originally did not plan on having multiple phases but by the time we decided to add phases the script was already heavily integrated into multiple systems making it difficult to fully remove.
+And sadly we did not have time to do that.
+So it instead became a repository of functions that multiple scripts in the boss uses and a script other systems use to identify the boss.

-I origanaly felt realy bad about this project and was thinking that it was all trash.
-But now after re reading my code I can see that I had a good base idea for how it whuld work whit multiple bosses.
+I originally felt really bad about this project and was thinking that it was all trash.
+But now after re reading my code I can see that I had a system that would have worked with multiple bosses.
+Even if it would have needed a major rework.
+And considering how much the plan changed from week to week I'm actually rather happy with how it came out.

 ## my other contributions

-The tweening of the windows in the main menue
+The tweening of the windows in the main menu